chesslablab/website/CONTRIBUTING.md

 - Find a ChesslaBlab repo and make sure to read its `CONTRIBUTING.md` file.
 - Look at the open issues.
-- Leave the following comment on the issue you want to be assigned to: "Hi there, happy learning and coding!"
+- Add the following comment to the issue you want to be assigned to: "Hi there, happy learning and coding!"
 - Be prepared to create a friendly PR once the issue has been assigned to you.

 Once you're ready, [fork the repo](https://docs.github.com/es/get-started/quickstart/fork-a-repo) and create a new branch from `main` as per the following convention.